Ratio of Debt-to-Income

-Lenders use a ratio called "debt to income" to determine the most you can pay monthly after you've paid your other monthly debts.
+Lenders use a ratio called "debt to income" to decide your maximum monthly payment after you have paid your other recurring debts.

-The first number in a qualifying ratio is the maximum percentage of gross monthly income that can go to housing (this includes principal and interest, PMI, homeowner's insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be applied to housing (including mortgage principal and interest, private mortgage insurance, homeowner's insurance, property tax, and HOA dues).

-The second number is what percent of your gross income every month that should be spent on housing expenses and recurring debt.
-Recurring debt includes things like vehicle loans, child support and credit card payments.
+The second number is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt.
+Recurring debt includes things like auto/boat payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-Remember these are only guidelines.
-We'd be thrilled to go over pre-qualification to help you figure out how large a mortgage loan you can afford.
+Remember these ratios are just guidelines.
+We'd be thrilled to pre-qualify you to determine how large a mortgage you can afford.

-At Contemporary Mortgage Services, Inc, we answer questions about qualifying all the time.
+Contemporary Mortgage Services, Inc can walk you through the pitfalls of getting a mortgage.
 Give us a call at 407-834-3377.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.